 Under the Highway Code 137 drivers should stay in the left hand lane, using the right hand lane to overtake or turn right.
 Once you overtake you should move back to the left-hand lane when safe to do so.

 Driver trainer Kathy Higgins of Insight2Drive applauds providing more expertise to novice drivers.
 And would like the government to move towards changing motorists’ behaviour as road statistics show motorways as the safest roads.

 Latest figures from the Department of Transport show that fatalities have fallen on major roads by 24% in 2020 compared to 2019.

 Although a mitigating factor is the significant decrease in volume of traffic as a result of the pandemic.

 “On one hand, it's a good idea in the sense that it will give learners experience on the motorway and allow driving instructors impart better skills.” she says.

 “Hopefully instructors won't take them onto a motorway until the learner is confident with speed and changing lanes.”

-“Rather than changing learner driver training, the government should put more emphasis on improving driver behaviour in the long term.
+Kathy would like the government to shift focus and says: “Rather than changing learner driver training, the government should put more emphasis on improving driver behaviour in the long term.
 For example, encouraging motorists to take a refresher test at five or 10-year intervals.”